deepthi261/Project_HCI/README.md

-# csci253-web
+# Project - MUSIQUE AMBIENT NOTIFICATIONS
-Our ambient web interface for CSCI 253 - HUMAN COMPUTER INTERACTION.
+Our ambient web/mobile interface for CSCI 253 coursework project  - HUMAN COMPUTER INTERACTION.

 Developed user interface that will play ambient sounds for notifications which receives from your Data source.
 DataSource is used here is Facebook.
 Our users will be able to filter what notifications should be considered.